 Don’t get me wrong, marketers are consistently achieving great results with well-crafted postcards.
 With that being said, thinking of a direct mail send as just a postcard is like thinking of electricity as just a light bulb.

-Direct mail capabilities extend far beyond flat mailers.
+Direct mail automation software capabilities extend far beyond flat mailers.
 While a well-produced postcard may get the job done, you can automate just about anything when it comes to sending mail.
 I’ve seen some brilliant automated direct mail campaigns—from coffee cups, to popcorn machines, to self-mailing coconuts.

 “You think I have the time for that???”

 I’ve also noticed many businesses skimp on direct mail simply because they don’t know what can be done with the channel today.
-They still envision direct mail efforts as a laborious process that’s both time consuming and draining.
+They still envision direct mail efforts as a laborious process that’s both time-consuming and draining.

 Imagine being able to use your Email Service Provider or Marketing Automation Platform to trigger the send of physical pieces in a fast and efficient way.
 With today’s solutions, direct mail can be as painless as sending an email.
 (No, really.)